 |A panoramic of the Nave.|

-Since it had been pouring with rain on my last visit to St. Dunstan-in-the-East Church Garden, I decided to pop in for a look around.
-It was perfect timing, because as I arrived a tour guide and his Spanish entourage were just leaving, heading toward the Tower of London, so I had the place to myself.
+Since it had been pouring with rain on my last visit to St Dunstan-in-the-East Church Garden, I decided to pop in for a look around.
+It was perfect timing, because as I arrived a tour guide and his Spanish entourage were leaving, heading off in the direction of the Tower of London, leaving me alone among the ruins.

 Obviously, as it was still early spring, many of the flowers had yet to bloom, which gave the ruined church an even more sombre mood, especially with the overcast skies.

 Considering where the ruins are located it was remarkably peaceful, even with the traffic zooming past.

 St Dunstan-in-the-East was originally built in around 1100, and was first extended in 1391.

 Following the usual wear-and-tear, the first repairs to the building were carried out in 1631.

 In 1666 the church was severely damaged, during the Great Fire, requiring a patchwork of repair which was carried out between 1668-1671.
 It was during this period that a tower and steeple were added.
 These were designed by Sir Christopher Wren.

 Various other repairs took place throughout the ages, until the church was almost destroyed in 1941, when it was hit by a German bomb during the Blitz.